wealdtech/chaind/README.md

 ```

 ## Beacon node
-`chaind` supports Lighthouse, Prysm and Teku beacon nodes.
-Note that not all beacon nodes support all calls at current.
-For best support, run a Teku node synced from genesis with the `data-storage-mode` set to `archive` (see the [Teku documentation](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#data-storage-mode) for more details on how to set this value).
+`chaind` supports Teku, Prysm and Lighthouse beacon nodes.
+The current state of obtaining data from beacon nodes is as follows:

+  - Teku: must be run in [archive mode](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#data-storage-mode) to allow `chaind` to obtain historical data
+  - Prysm: beacon committee information is not available.
+Run `chaind` with `--beacon-committees.enable=false` to disabled fetching this information
+  - Lighthouse: beacon committee information is not available.
+Run `chaind` with `--beacon-committees.enable=false` to disabled fetching this information

 # Configuring `chaind`
 The minimal requirements for `chaind` are references to the database and beacon node, for example: